 There’s very little we can fault the Triple Drivers for.
 Their rubber cable is annoying and its remote control feels cheap but these are just nitpicks.For their price, it’s impossible to do better than 1MORE's Triple Driver in-ear headphones.

-Read the full review: 1More Triple Driver In-Ear Headphone review
+Read more: 1More Triple Driver In-Ear Headphone review

 Looking at the Sony WH-CH510, it’s mind-blowing that wireless on-ear headphones could cost this little, not to mention a pair that has decent sound, a USB-C port, and 35 hours of battery life.